 Step 1: Identify Your Triggers

 Maybe it’s obvious to you what your triggers are.
-But if it’s not, logging the food you eat can help bring awareness to your habits.
+But if it’s not, tracking the food you eat can help bring awareness to your habits.
 Take note of not just what you eat, but how you are feeling when you eat.
 This can help you look for patterns.
 Noticing patterns can help you develop solutions.

 Step 2: Insert a “Pause”